ibrow19/GGXrdReplayTakeover/README.md

 - Open Guilty Gear Xrd.
 - Run GGXrdReplayTakeoverInjector.exe

-At the moment you're going to have to do this again each time you launch the game but I'll add some steps to enable it automatically once I'm sure the mod is more stable.
+At the moment you're going to have to do this again each time you launch the game and want to use the mod but I'll add some steps to enable it automatically once I'm sure the mod is more stable.

 ## Using Replay Takeover
 Enter a replay, a Replay Takeover window should pop up with info about the current replay takeover state.